medikoo/deferred/README.md

 	.end();

 I decided not to implement array iterator functions in this library, for two reasons.
-First is as you see above - it's very easy and straightforward to setup most them with provided chain methods, second it's unlikely you'll need most of them.
+First is as you see above - it's very easy and straightforward to setup them with provided chain methods, second it's unlikely we'll need most of them.